-May – June 2012 (as part of the WWOOF program), I volunteered at Cold Water Gardens–a 360 acre sustainable, agrotourism farm located in Milton, Florida.
-I had such a GREAT time, and met many wonderful people who were kind enough to share their vast array of knowledge with me.
+May – June 2012 Riley volunteered at Cold Water Gardens–a 360 acre sustainable, agrotourism farm located in Milton, Florida.
+She had a GREAT time, and met many wonderful people who were kind enough to share their vast array of knowledge.

-While there, I learned hands-on about: beekeeping, aquaponics, organic gardening, vermicomposting, mushroom cultivation, and how to care for chickens and quail.
-I also helped to install bat houses, build a chicken tractor, a banana circle, and a really beautiful cob/stone oven (we actually collected the clay and stone used in the building of the oven directly from the river that winds through the property) , and Juan–the caretaker–let me lend a hand on his latest art project: construction of the world’s largest dream catcher.
+While there, she learned hands-on about: beekeeping, aquaponics, organic gardening, vermicomposting, mushroom cultivation, and how to care for chickens and quail.
+She also helped to install bat houses, build a chicken tractor, a banana circle, and a beautiful cob/stone oven.
+(She and other volunteers actually harvested the clay and stone used in the building of the oven directly from the river that winds through the property).
+And Juan–the caretaker of the property–let her lend a hand on his latest art project: construction of the world’s largest dream catcher.

 Riley would recommend a visit to this farm to anyone wanting to reconnect with nature and learn a few things during the process.

 The accommodations are awesome: Volunteers stay in large, furnished army tents (on platforms with a covered porch) and are given a generous weekly food stipend, in addition to fresh eggs and veggies from the garden.